a-thread/Daily-Scheduler/README.md

 ### Styling
 All of the styling for this app was included in the start docs but I ended up changing the color palette and font to make it feel more contemporary and personalized.

+### Accessability
+I wanted to focus on accessability during this build and tried to include labels for everything to optimize screen reader capability.

 #### Contact
 *If you have any questions, please email [Aiden Threadgoode](mailto:aiden.threadgoode@gmail.com)*